What if you had an amazing HVAC business but nobody knew it?

 Share Customer Love Online

 When you find user comments like this, you need to share them with others.
-On Twitter, for instance, this means retweeting them for all of your followers to see what they said.
+On Twitter, for instance, this means retweeting them for all of your followers to see what they said; you can also copy them to your FaceBook page.
+And vice versa.

 Showing others how much certain customers love your business is a great way to provide social proof.
 And by shining a spotlight onto satisfied customers like that, you boost the chances of them becoming repeat customers in the future.
 After all, customers love businesses that appreciate them!